MichaelHussey/scs-solace2kinesis/README.md

 # scs-solace2kinesis

+Sample showing bridging between Solace and AWS Kinesis.

-Spring Cloud Streams demo which listens to a Solace topic and stores data in AWS Kinesis
+Listens to a Solace topic and stores data in AWS Kinesis.